Gave me the sunshine

 of seasons past

-Warning: This is not a review of 3 idiots.
-And sometimes the language in this post could be a tad colourful for your taste.
+This is not a review of 3 idiots.

 Chatur’s obsession with becoming successful in terms of material possessions is a harsh truth that I find in myself.
-Yes, in Fight Club style, we try to evaluate ourselves in terms of an Ikea catalogue by the amount of Vintage Wine we have at home, the marble flooring, the Swiss watch we wear, or the gadgets we have but hardly have an effing clue how to use.
+Yes, just like the narrator in Fight Club, we often try to evaluate ourselves in terms of an IKEA catalogue by the amount of Vintage Wine we have at home, the marble flooring, the Swiss watch we wear, or the gadgets we possess, but hardly have an effing clue how to use.
 It was funny to see how Chatur remembered about a 10 year old challenge and comes back to show how much he has achieved.
 Some people are bloody competitive.
 The other side of Chatur being a complete misfit in a Hindi speaking population has been awesomely portrayed by Omi Vaidya.
 His confusion over the proper usage of gender with Hindi is typical and funny and not exaggeration to a bit.
-And that’s because he does not say Aiiyo before every line, and still manages to makes me wet my pants everytime he says -Mootra Visarjan
+And that’s because he does not say Aiiyo before every line, and still manages to make me wet my pants everytime he says -Mootra Visarjan.

 And to conclude, I dedicate this post, to my lovely mates from college.
 A picture to share – captured on the day of my last exam of final semester.
 No points for guessing that guy in the middle.
 And for the record – no matter what – Mechs Rock!!!!